rsn8887/OpenRCT2/readme_switch.md

 v1.04

 - Fix right mouse click input
-- Map object rotation to zl+dpad left and camera rotation to zl+dpad right
+- Map object rotation to dpad left and camera rotation to dpad right
+- Map backspace to zl+dpad left and escape to zl+dpad right to make room for new rotation mapping

 v1.03